Selecting the Right Fonts Can Improve Website Conversions

 Pay Attention to Font Size

-Text size can play an important role in increasing your CRO.
+Font size carries a lot of weight in publishing but the rules of publishing your book are different than the rules for publishing online.
+Increased font sizes online can play an important role in increasing your CRO.
 This is the pragmatic aspect of working with text.
 Usability and experience and messaging and design all intersect when it comes to sizing.
 And there’s no silver bullet when it comes to choosing the correct sizes for fonts.
 How small body fonts should be keeps going up.
 That change affects font sizes all the way up too because clear messaging requires a clear hierarchy.

 The minimum things you have to pay attention to are: